All the homestead kitchen supplies you need for your simple, from-scratch lifestyle.

 Before you move to your homestead, you’re probably dreaming of your kitchen.
 Sunshine streaming in, homemade pies cooling on the counter, and a from-scratch dinner on the stove.
 So much of the homesteading lifestyle revolves around food.
+Cooking is one of those skills to build while you wait for your homestead.

 And to have that busy and productive kitchen you’re dreaming of, you’ll need a few supplies.
+Here are the best homestead kitchen supplies you need for your simple, from scratch lifestyle.

 There’s something about cast iron pans that just say “homestead”, isn’t there?
 They last forever because they are so sturdy, and their timeless design means they will look pretty in your kitchen forever too.

 For the best quality, look for a vintage cast iron pan.
-It’s lighter weight and is hand sanded to be extra smooth.
-If you don’t want to go hunting for vintage cookware, check out Lodge’s new Blacklock line, designed to have a similar feel to old fashioned cast iron.
+It’s lighter weight and is hand-sanded to be extra smooth.
+If you don’t want to go hunting for vintage cookware, check out Lodge’s new Blacklock line, designed to have a similar feel to old-fashioned cast iron.

-What would a homestead be without a garden and what good would a homesteading kitchen be if it couldn’t preserve all that garden goodness?
+What would a homestead be without a garden, and what good would a homesteading kitchen be if it couldn’t preserve all that garden goodness?

 And a country kitchen is more than a place to charge your phone and boil water, it’s a place where you’ll create everything from pickles to marmalade to canned tomatoes.
 To do that, you’ll need some canning supplies.